Homeopathy, or homeopathic medicine, is a philosophy and holistic health practice that is centered around the body’s ability to heal itself.

 While they can obtain certification from the CHC or other credible organizations, only states and provinces can grant licenses to practice.
 In Ontario, the College of Homeopaths of Ontario is the regulatory body for homeopathy.

 Here are five examples of some popular homeopathic remedies and their uses:

 1. Magnesia phosphorica

 This is a combination of magnesium and phosphorous and is used to alleviate pains associated with menstrual cramps and relieving edginess and oversensitivity.
 It can also be used to help calve cramps, sciatica, and bloating.

-Commonly referred to as ignatia amara or St. Ignatius’ Bean, this remedy is said to provide relief for acute anxiety, depression, or grief.
-It is most often used and prescribed after the sudden death or separation of a loved one, or for otherwise urgently-felt anguish.
-It can also be used to treat PMS symptoms, headaches, fevers, and insomnia.
+Commonly referred to as Ignatia Amara or St. Ignatius’ Bean, this remedy is said to provide relief for acute anxiety, depression, or grief.
+It is most often used and prescribed after the sudden death or separation of a loved one or otherwise urgently-felt anguish.
+Homeopathy can also use it to treat PMS symptoms, headaches, fevers, and insomnia.

 4. Allium cepa